teodorlu/duct-unofficial-docs/README.md

 ## Usage

 Hello, there!
 How fast can you update?
+Really fast?

 Hello, again!
 Can we update in-place?
 What happens if we just push a Git release?